Austinlllee/NBA_Player_Salary_Analysis/README.md

   - **Award:** NA (Discrete variable)

 ### Data Distribution
 - **Histogram:** The NBA player salary distribution is right-skewed, with a few players earning significantly higher salaries than most others.
 This skew may be influenced by star players like LeBron James, which raises questions regarding salary cap structures.
+Given this skewness, a log transformation of salary was tested but not included in the final model for interpretability.

 - **Boxplot Summary:**
   - Minimum: $1,119,563